 The result is shown below:

-Apply to other cells.
+Apply to other cells by dragging the formula.

 Example #2 – Add the Word WEEK to the Week Number in Excel

-This is where the advanced formatting technique in excelFormatting Technique In ExcelFormatting is a useful feature in Excel that allows you to change the appearance of the data in a worksheet.
+It is where the advanced formatting technique in excelFormatting Technique In ExcelFormatting is a useful feature in Excel that allows you to change the appearance of the data in a worksheet.
 Formatting can be done in a variety of ways.
 For example, we can use the styles and format tab on the home tab to change the font of a cell or a table. comes into the picture.
 Follow the below steps to apply the above formatting.

 - Step 1: Select all the result cells first.

-- Step 2: Right-click on the selected cells and select Format Cells, or you can directly press the shortcut key Ctrl + 1.
+- Step 2: Right-click on the selected cells and select “Format Cells”.

-- Step 5: Press, OK.
+- Step 5: Press “OK”.
 We will have results ready.

 Example #3 – Calculate Number of Weeks in excel between Two Dates